What is Rental Car insurance?

 How do limits work with Rental Car coverage?

-Just like Liability insurance, Rental Car coverage comes with limits of how much the insurance company will pay.
+Just like Liability insurance, rental reimbursement insurance comes with limits of how much the insurance company will pay.
 But Rental Car’s limits are per accident and per day.
-Because third party rental car companies (like Enterprise) usually charge a per-day fee, you’ll choose a per-day limit when you select your insurance coverage.
+Because third party rental car companies (like Enterprise or Hertz) usually charge a per-day fee, you’ll choose a per-day limit when you select your insurance coverage.
 If you choose a limit of $30 a day, you could choose any car that’s less than $30 per day (or pay the difference yourself).

 You’ll also choose a limit for the maximum amount the insurance company will pay per accident.
 If you need to use the rental car longer than the maximum amount covers, you’ll have to pay the difference yourself.
 For example, if you choose a rental plan that covers up to $30 a day and up to $900 an accident (it may appear 30/900 for some insurance companies), then you would have up to $900 to use total, up to $30 a day—which equals out to 30 days of use.